A work from the Brandhoek collection Wild Beauties of Europe & Americas 2024

 That he cannot be bought, tamed, or staged.

-The lynx represents that form of freedom that can only be observed when one becomes quiet enough.
+The lynx represents that form of freedom which can only be observed if one becomes quiet enough.

-For that beauty that is expressed not in volume, but in presence.
+For that beauty which is not expressed in volume, but in presence.

 In a world that wants to make everything controllable, the lynx remains a contradiction.

-It reminds us that wilderness is not a place – but a state.
+He reminds us that wilderness is not a place – but a state of being.

 The lynx in the art of Brandhoek

-The Brandhoek work with the lynx was created in January 2024 and is part of the “Wild Icons of Europe & America” collection.
+The Brandhoek artwork featuring the lynx was created in January 2024 and is part of the "Wild Icons of Europe & America" collection.

-It shows the moment when nature becomes a memory – captured in a quiet, modern setting.
+It captures the moment when nature becomes a memory – preserved in a quiet, modern setting.

-The lynx rests on a designer sofa, but his eyes remain alert.
+The lynx is resting on a designer sofa, but its eyes remain awake.

 It is not decorative.